fastify/fastify-jwt/README.md

 })
 ```

-For verifying & accessing the decoded token inside your services, you can use a global `preValidation` hook to define the verification process like so:
+For verifying & accessing the decoded token inside your services, you can use a global `onRequest` hook to define the verification process like so:

 ```js
 const fastify = require('fastify')